AtanasBobev/AtanasBobev/README.md

 🔭 Currently working on unpopular-bulgaria.com

-🌱 On my way to learn Redux
+🌱 On my way to delve deeper into Python

 💬 My first game consisted of rendering 3 blue blocks